JacoboLansac/audits/solo/origami/origami-autostaking-review.md

 ## System Overview

-Users can stake their tokens into these AutoStaking vaults and their principal is staked into Infrared Vaults.
+Users can stake their tokens into these AutoStaking vaults and their principal is directly staked into Infrared Vaults.
 The system offers a mechanism to reinvest the rewards coming from infrared:
-- iBGT tokens are invested into oriBGT (an ERC4626 vault that continuously compounds iBGT)
+- Rewards in the form of iBGT tokens are invested into oriBGT (an ERC4626 vault that continuously compounds iBGT)
 - Other reward tokens can be handled in two ways:
-  - In *SingleReward* mode, the other reward tokens are transferred to the OrigamiSwapperWithCallback, which swaps them for iBGT, which is transferred back to the AutoStaking pool, to then be deposited in oriBGT.
+  - In *SingleReward* mode, the other reward tokens are transferred to the OrigamiSwapperWithCallback, which swaps them for iBGT, which is transferred back to the AutoStaking vault, to then be deposited in oriBGT.
-  - In *MultiReward* mode, the other reward tokens are distributed among the depositors
+  - In *MultiReward* mode, the other reward tokens are directly distributed among the depositors

 To streamline the deployment of these AutoStaking vaults, an AutoStaking factory is implemented as well.

 ## Architecture high-level review

+The overall architecture is very clean with a clear focus on security and composability with future modules of the Origami ecosystem.
+The test suite is very extensive and all interfaces and functions have proper documentation.

 ### AutoStaking vault architecture
-- The AutoStaking vault inherits the MultiRewards contract inspired by Infrared rewards management, and overrides some hooks like `onStake()`, `onWithdraw()`, etc.
+- The AutoStaking vault inherits the MultiRewards contract inspired by Infrared rewards management, with some custom overrides to hooks like `onStake()`, `onWithdraw()`, etc.
-- The AutoStaking vault is inherited by the AutoStakingToErc4626, which processes the primaryRewardsToken (iBGT) by depositing them into the oriBGT vault.
+- The AutoStakingToErc4626 is an AutoStaking vault with the custom processing of the rewards described above (depositing iBGT in the oriBGT vault for autocompounding.

 Here is a rough diagram of how the AutoStaking vault integrates with other components:

 ![image](./diagrams/origami-auto-staking-vaults.drawio.autostaking.png)

 ### AutoStaking factory deployment strategy
-The AutoStakingFactory keeps track of the AutoStaking vaults deployed and their staking assets.
+The AutoStakingFactory keeps track of the AutoStaking vaults deployed, linked to staking assets, and the corresponding swappers.
 It also manages configuration of this deployment process.
 To register a new vault, the factory deploys a new SwapperWithCallback (so that balances are not mixed up between different vaults in the swapper), and the AutoStakingVault.
 During this vault registration, the vault and the swapper are configured with the necessary elevatedAccess permissions.

-Below is a small illustration of how the deployment pipeline looks:
+Below is a simplified illustration of the deployment process:

 ![image](./diagrams/origami-auto-staking-vaults.drawio.deployments.png)

 # Findings